Enalean/tuleap-documentation-en/languages/en/user-guide/rest/quick-start/auth.rst

  7. Click on *Generate new key*
  8. Save the access key somewhere safe.
 Once you leave or refresh the page there is no way to retrieve it again.

-If do not need an personal access key anymore or if one your personal access key has been compromised,you can delete them any time in the same section.
+If you do not need an personal access key anymore or if one your personal access key has been compromised, you can delete them any time in the same section.

 Use of a personal access key